 - A sedentary woman should eat between 36 and 62 g of fat daily.

 In order to reduce fat intake from commercial foods, start by reading labels more carefully – certain processed or packaged foods contain excess fats, so avoiding them and choosing healthier packaged items can help.
-Be careful while cooking, since butter and oils contribute a lot of fat.
-Choose low-fat or healthy fat meat and dairy, such as oily fish over the fatty pig.
+Be careful while cooking since butter and oils contribute a lot of fat.
+Choose low-fat or healthy-fat meat and dairy, such as oily fish, over a fatty pig.

-With aging, there is an evident loss of muscle mass known as sarcopenia which reduces mass up to 2-8% per decade of life.
+With aging, there is an evident loss of muscle mass known as sarcopenia, which reduces mass up to 2-8% per decade of life (check out this article about muscles).
 Consuming lots of protein may assist the body in preserving muscle mass and combating sarcopenia.
 Three-year research monitored 2,066 seniors.
 Those who ate the most protein daily lost 40% less muscle mass.